 - Meet as just the two of you.
 This is a private meeting.
 No kids.
 If you’re already doing a weekly family meeting, that’s great; one does not supplant the other, but rather complements it.
 Meeting as husband and wife will ensure you’re on the same page when holding council with your kids.

 - Minimize distractions/interruptions.
 The best place to do a meeting is a comfortable, quiet spot in your home.
-Schedule a time when the kids are napping on the weekend, or after they go to bed during the week.
+Schedule a time when the kids are napping or doing screen time during the day, or after they go to bed at night (though it’s best not to do it when you’re tired).
 Turn off the TV and your phones if you can.
-If you need your phone for scheduling, exercise self-control in not looking at distracting apps, or let an app exercise the control for you.
+If you need your phone for scheduling, exercise self-control in not looking at distracting apps.

 - Sit together.
 Berger advises against sitting across a table from each other, as that can feel confrontational, and recommends sitting side-by-side instead.
-Kate and I, though, haven’t had a problem with face-of-face marriage meetings (then again we practice every day with our business meetings!).
-However you position yourselves, Berger suggests sitting “close enough to feel like partners handling a project together.”
+However you position yourselves, she suggests sitting “close enough to feel like partners handling a project together.”

 - Jot down notes during the week.
 It’s useful to jot down notes in the days leading up to meeting on things you’d like to talk about.
 But you don’t need to have a set agenda at the meeting, unless you’re the uber-organized type.
 It can be free-flowing.

 - Bring your organizational devices/notebooks/apps to the meeting.
 You’re going to be scheduling stuff and will want to write down dates and to-dos.
 So bring your paper or digital planner, or use other apps to keep track of these.
-Kate and I use Todoist for both our business and personal to-dos, as well as Google calendar.
+We use Todoist for both our business and personal to-dos, as well as Google calendar.

-- Keep the meeting to about 30 minutes.
-A half hour is long enough to cover the 4 stages of the meeting, but short enough to keep it focused and productive.
-The meeting might be a little longer when you first start out and are getting the hang of it, or when you have more than usual to discuss.
-But err on the side of shorter over longer, so it doesn’t feel like a drag.
+- Keep the meeting to about 20-30 minutes.
+20-30 minutes is long enough to cover the four stages of the meeting, but short enough to keep it focused and productive.
+The meeting might be a little on the longer side when you first start out and are getting the hang of it, or when you have more than usual to discuss; they’ll become shorter as you get consistent and more efficient at the habit.
+[Update: Our meetings only take 15 minutes these days.]
+Try to generally err on the side of shorter over longer, so it doesn’t feel like a drag.

 - Cultivate a positive atmosphere.
 Each spouse is responsible for coming to the meeting in a good mood and with an upbeat, patient, positive attitude.
 Each spouse should try to use a supportive tone throughout the meeting and abstain from any griping or criticism.
 (Constructively working on issues is okay — but not snark or empty complaining.)
 “A good goal for each meeting,” Berger says, “is that it should inspire you to want to meet again a week later.”